Moritisimor/CascadeShell/README.md

 ## What is this project about?
 This project is a shell entirely written in go.
 It is designed to be portable, small and run anywhere, only including what it has to and leaving the rest to the OS.

-As this Shell is still very early in development, it almost certainly has bugs, some of which may break your system.
+Although this shell is stable now, bugs may still appear, some of which can break your system.
 Use at your own risk!

 ## Known issues
 Like with virtually any other project out there, CλSH has its issues too.
 These include, but are not limited to: